-Are you done with going all shades of green every time you visit your neighbors?
-Their landscaping design is incredible, isn’t it?
-Well, that, or a better landscaping design could be your homes.
-You just have to make clear plans on how you’ll achieve that greatness.
-Planning and preparation matter and this is why you have to consider a few important things before getting deep into your landscaping project.
+You just have to make clear plans for achieving that greatness.
+Planning and preparation matter, so you have to consider a few important things before getting deep into your landscaping project.
 These considerations include:

-- Your end game
+Your end game

-What do you wish to achieve from the landscaping design?
-Are you landscaping for an attractive curb appeal, and would you like to have the best outdoor entertainment setting?
 Are you looking for a way to increase the outdoor space for your kids to play on?
 Would you like to improve movement from one place to another around your home?
 You could also be looking for a way to reinvent the appearance of your home.

 If your reasons are any of the ones listed above, then you will have a good idea on where to go next.
 How to get started and how to get things running.
 This also determines the resources you’ll need to run the project successfully.

-- How will the project run?
+How will the project run?

 Perhaps this is the most important determinant of the landscaping project’s success or failure.
 Making landscaping a DIY project is important and it is cost-saving.
 However, you must get a professional’s guidance on the best plants to plant, the type of soil etc.